sirbh/helsinki-city-bike/readme.md

 ## Running the app

 Docker can be used to setup the dev environment.
 Make sure you have docker installed and running.
+Sql script is present in `db/init.sql` which perform validation on data before presenting.

 First copy following files in `db/files` of project root.
 - https://dev.hsl.fi/citybikes/od-trips-2021/2021-05.csv